 Cons: This way can be complex and may take longer than one quarter to complete.
 In addition, there is less accountability and community building.

 This way is used in conjunction with the self-paced manner using Canvas.
 To verify that the course meets the Certificate requirements, scroll down to the “Course Equivalencies” section.
 After participating in one of the approved courses, participants complete the other requirements on Canvas.
-When finished, participants simply e-mail Ashley Hooper (email@example.com) with proof of completion of the course.
+When finished, participants simply e-mail Daniel Mann (email@example.com) with proof of completion of the course.

 Pros: Apply past experiences towards Certificate, which may appear on their transcript.

 Cons: Course may not meet all the requirements.

 Below is a table of department-specific pedagogy courses and what CTE modules each fulfills.
 Please note that we still require a syllabus submission on Canvas, even if the indicated course satisfies the Course Design requirement.

 |Active Learning||Assessment||Collaborative Learning||Inclusive Teaching||How People Learn||Instructional Technology||Course Design||Observation of Someone Else||Self-Reflection|